SFDO-Tooling/CumulusCI/docs/unlocked_package.rst

 * :doc:`CumulusCI is installed <get_started>` on your computer.
 * A Salesforce project has been configured for use with CumulusCI.
 * Your Dev Hub has the required features enabled: `Enable DevHub Features in Your Org <https://developer.salesforce.com/docs/atlas.en-us.packagingGuide.meta/packagingGuide/sfdx_setup_enable_devhub.htm>`_ and `Enable Unlocked and Second-Generation Managed Packaging <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_setup_enable_secondgen_pkg.htm>`_.
-* If you're building a namespaced Unlocked Package, a namespace org has been `created and linked to the active Dev Hub <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_create_namespace.htm>`_.
+* If you're building a namespaced unlocked package, a namespace org has been `created and linked to the active Dev Hub <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp_create_namespace.htm>`_.

 Create a Beta Version